jogi47/pdf-talker/README.md

 - **Dependency Management**: The app waits for all services to be ready before starting
 - **Data Persistence**:
   - MongoDB and Neo4j data is stored in Docker volumes
-  - ChromaDB data is stored in-memory (resets on application restart)
+  - ChromaDB data is stored in persistent volume for vector embeddings
 - **Environment Isolation**: Configuration via environment variables

 ## Usage